matter-labs/zksync-web-era-docs/docs/dev/building-on-zksync/contracts/differences-with-ethereum.md

 ### Differences in `block.timestamp` and `block.number`

-You can find more information about blocks in zkSync, including the differences in block.timestamp and block.number, [in this link.](../../developer-guides/transactions/blocks.md#blocks-in-zksync-era).
+You can find more information about blocks in zkSync, including the differences in `block.timestamp` and `block.number`, [in this link.](../../developer-guides/transactions/blocks.md#blocks-in-zksync-era).

 ### Differences in `COINBASE` `DIFFICULTY` `BASEFEE`
 In zkSync, there are some differences in the behavior of certain variables compared to L1.